Logiqx/gps-wizard/docs/gpx/issues/coros.md

 When elevation is unknown, it should be omitted from the trackpoint.

-Ideally, elevation as calculated by the GPS / GNSS receiver always should be recorded, even for Windsurfing and Speedsurfing.
+Ideally, elevation as calculated by the GPS / GNSS receiver should always be recorded, even for Windsurfing and Speedsurfing.
 The `<ele>` element is supposed to represent height above the geoid (aka MSL), and benefits from 2 decimal places.

 #### Distance

-The inclusion of distance within `<extensions>` is beneficial, although it would benefit from 2 decimal places:
+The inclusion of distance within `<extensions>` is beneficial, although it would desirable to show 2 decimal places:

 ```xml
 <extensions>